Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

 We asked the survey participants who ticked the last box (Other initiatives and actions) to describe and exemplify the initiatives and action, they would point to in order to restrict aircraft operations.
 The main points of the participants’ answers are listed below.

-Tightening the requirements for climate-friendly fuel, for example electric trains and the biofuel in the airline industry.
+Tightening up the requirements for climate-friendly fuel, for example electric trains and the biofuel in the airline industry.

 We must set requirements for the emission of CO2 so that the aviation industry also comes up with alternative solutions as has been the case of buses and the automotive industry.